programminghistorian/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 {% include figure.html filename="en-or-visualizing-data-with-r-and-ggplot2-10.png" alt="Scatterplot using colors to distinguish different types of sister city relationships based on the location of the destination city." caption="Figure 10.
 Using colors in scatterplots for showing different countries." %}

 Above, We did two major manipulations to this plot.
 First, we modified geom_point() by adding an argument: aes(color = typecountry).
 Since there are too many points, we have also added the parameter alpha to make them transparent.
-Still, ggplot2 has again selected sensible default colors and legends for the graph.
+We see that again ggplot2 has selected sensible default colors and legends for the graph.

 ### Scales: Colors, Legends, and Axes